Arhopala helianthes

 Arhopala helianthes is a butterfly in the family Lycaenidae.
 It was described by Henley Grose-Smith in 1902.
 It is found in the Australasian realm, where it is endemic to New Guinea.

+Male.
+Upperside.
+Resembles helius, Cram., but on the anterior wings the outer margins are more broadly black, especially at the apex; on the posterior margins the cilia are brownish-white instead of brown.Female upperside differs from the same sex of A. helius in the wings being rounder.